Early Summer Haiku

 Foul summer, all along my back muscles knot and pull.
 I sit in stillness.

-Another summer morning—sitting with back pain listening to rain.
+Another summer morning—sitting with back pain, listening to rain.

 Hovering fireflies— we find the missing chicken perched on the tractor.